GridTools/concepts/GTScript-Parallel-model.md

 ```

 The conclusion from this is that the user is not allowed to write to
-variables used with a horizontal offset either in the mask or elsewhere in
+fields in the body of the while loop that are used in the mask with
-the body of the while.
-The gtscript frontend implemented in gt4py contains checks
+a horizontal offset.
+The gtscript frontend implemented in gt4py
-to ensure that a user cannot write code incompatible with this restriction.
+contains checks to ensure that a user cannot write code incompatible
+with this restriction.